Trans inclusion at work policy

-We understand that approaching a colleague about your intention to transition can be a significant and sometimes daunting step, and this process will be led with your needs at the forefront.
-If you decide to share your intention to transition, please let your line manager or a Director know so that they can agree a main point of contact with you who will help manage this period.
-We will then arrange a meeting with you to discuss the following, along with any other subjects you might wish to discuss, which will help us to form the basis of your Transition Care Plan:
+We understand that approaching a colleague about transition can be a significant and sometimes daunting step, and this process will be led with their needs at the forefront.
+If someone decides to disclose this information, they can let their line manager or a Director know so that they could agree a main point of contact who will offer workplace support.
+If the employee would like a Transition Care Plan, a meeting can be arranged to discuss the following, along with any other subjects they might wish to discuss, which will help us to form the basis of a plan:

 - Change of name and pronouns: we will update all electronic records to coincide with the date on which the workplace transition begins and care will be taken to ensure that records do not link back to a former name; discussion of any records which cannot be updated (i.e. paper copies of references relating to the employee’s recruitment) and how we will secure these.

-- How you’d like senior management, colleagues and others to be informed: whether you would prefer to do this, a manager or a work colleague to do this, or a mixture; information on how and when this will happen; what information you would like to be shared.
+- If and how they’d like senior management, colleagues and others to be informed: whether they would prefer to do this, a manager or a work colleague to do this, or a mixture; information on how and when this will happen; what information they would like to be shared.

 - Reviewing our facilities and practices at Toynbee Studios: all of our toilets are gender neutral; we encourage all employees to dress in a way which gives expression to their identity, but this may be an opportunity to discuss any concerns or arising questions about dressing for work.

-The Transition Care Plan will be a working document to support you throughout your transition, recognising milestones throughout your transition where you may need more flexibility and support.
-We understand that there is no way to account for the complexities of a person’s transition in one meeting and, as such, will arrange follow-up meetings at agreed points to review this with you and make any necessary adjustments.
-This document is confidential and any arising actions will be taken in conversation with you.
+The Transition Care Plan will be an optional working document to support a trans person in our workplace.
+We understand that there is no way to account for the complexities of a person’s transition in one meeting and, as such, if they want, we can arrange follow-up meetings at agreed points to review this with them and make any necessary adjustments.
+This document is confidential and any arising actions will be taken in conversation with them.

 This policy is accompanied by: